 Washington usually gets less rain in January than Columbia.
 Washington gets 2.7 inches (68 mm) of rain, while Columbia receives 3.7 inches (93 mm) of rain this time of the year.

 Both Columbia and Washington are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Washington for the activities around the city and the natural beauty.

 In the spring, Washington is cooler than Columbia.
-Typically, the spring temperatures in Washington in April are around 56°F (14°C), and Columbia is about 64°F (18°C).
+Typically, the spring temperatures in Washington in April average around 56°F (14°C), and Columbia averages at about 64°F (18°C).